 Note: All students studying in Canada for less than 6-months -- such as exchange students, visiting research students or ESL students -- will still require an approved study permit application to travel to Canada.
 Please review the section below labeled "Documents required for travel and entry to Canada."

 Travelling to Canada

-Immigration, Refugees and Citizenship Canada (IRCC) has announced that Canadian universities (Designated Learning institutions or DLI) with a COVID-19 readiness plan approved by their province or territory will be able to reopen to international students who are currently outside Canada.
+Immigration, Refugees and Citizenship Canada (IRCC) has announced that Canadian universities (Designated Learning institutions or DLI) approved by their province or territory will be able to reopen to international students who are currently outside Canada.

 To be able to enter Canada as a student, you must meet 2 requirements:

 - you must have a valid study permit or a letter of introduction that shows you were approved for a study permit

 - you must be attending a designated learning institution (DLI) approved by its province or territory

 - University of Saskatchewan has been approved by the Government of Saskatchewan